Python-SIP/sip/sphinx/c_api.rst

     easier to write PEP 353 compliant handwritten code.

+.. c:macro:: SIP_SSIZE_T_FORMAT

+    .. versionadded:: 4.15.4

+    This is a C preprocessor macro that is defined as ``%zd`` for Python v2.5 and later, and as ``%d`` for earlier versions of Python.
+It makes it easier to write PEP 353 compliant handwritten code.

 .. c:macro:: SIP_UNBLOCK_THREADS

     This is a C preprocessor macro that will restore the Python Global